- This status is used for teachers, researchers, or administrators. It is appropriate for tenure-track positions.

 - A valid H-1B visa stamp: Check your visa to make sure it will be valid on your intended reentry date.
 Also note the number of entries allowed on your visa.

 - A recent letter from your department which confirms your employment and salary

-- The original H-1B approval notice (I-797A or I-797B), which shows your H-1B approval for the University of Illinois.
+- The original H-1B approval notice (I-797A or I-797B), which shows your H-1B approval for the University of Illinois Urbana-Champaign.
 This document is kept in your file at ISSS.
-E-Mail firstname.lastname@example.org to request this document.
+E-mail firstname.lastname@example.org to request this document.
 It must be returned when you come back from your trip.